charite-uwatwembi/Capstone-model-deploy/README.md

-This repo my model deployment repository
+This repo is my model deployment repository